dftfeDevelopers/dftfe/README.md

 DFT-FE is a C++ code for material modeling from first principles using Kohn-Sham density functional theory.
-It is based on adaptive finite-element based methodologies and handles all-electron and pseudopotential calculations in the same framework while accomodating arbitrary boundary conditions. dft-fe code builds on top of the deal.II library for everything that has to do with finite elements, geometries, meshes, etc., and, through deal.II on p4est for parallel adaptive mesh handling.
+It is based on adaptive finite-element based methodologies and handles all-electron and pseudopotential calculations in the same framework while accomodating arbitrary boundary conditions.
+DFT-FE code builds on top of the deal.II library for everything that has to do with finite elements, geometries, meshes, etc., and, through deal.II on p4est for parallel adaptive mesh handling.